3 Cup vs 5.5 Cup Rice Cooker

 FAQ

-Is 3 cup too small?
+Is 3 cup too small for a couple?

-Is 5.5 cup too big?
+Is 5.5 cup too much for one person?

 Which size is best for first-time buyers?